Pre-course Assignment

 Note that not all R packages are available on CRAN: there are many other ways that you can deliver packages (including GitHub described below).

 Some R packages rely on compiled code.
-Windows users are limited to installing “binary” versions of such packages from CRAN unless they have “Rtools” installed.
-The Rtools software is available from the Software Center, and is specific to the version of R you have.
+Windows users are limited to installing “binary” versions of such packages from CRAN unless they have Rtools installed.
+The Rtools software is available from the Software Center, and it is specific to the version of R you have.

 One way to get the latest binary builds of R packages that use compiled code is by using https://r-universe.dev.
 This website provides custom repositories that can be used in addition to the defaults in install.packages()

-To install the latest version of packages from the Algorithms for Quantitative Pedology (AQP) suite off GitHub we use the remotes package.
+To install the latest version of ncss-tech (packages contributed by USDA-NRCS SPSD staff and NCSS cooperators) off GitHub we will often use the remotes package.

 remotes::install_github("ncss-tech/aqp", dependencies=FALSE, upgrade=FALSE, build=FALSE)